PNAILab-CSB-NCI-NIH/.github/profile/README.md

 ---
 ## Contact
 - For scientific inquiries and collaborations, please contact our Principal Investigator: **[Yun-Xing Wang](mailto:wangyunx@mail.nih.gov)**
-- For software, development, and technical inquiries, please contact our Lead Developer and Maintainer: **[Hermann Degenhardt](mailto:hermann.degenhardt@nih.gov)**
+- For computational methods, software, and technical inquiries, please contact our Computational Lead: **[Hermann Degenhardt](mailto:hermann.degenhardt@nih.gov)**
 - For **bug reports, feature requests, or tool-specific questions**, please open an issue in the respective repository.